satya2009rta/satya2009rta.github.io/_pages/cv.md

 * Calculus (2017-2018)

 ## Professional Activities
-* Conference reviewer: ISoLA 2023
+* Conference reviewer: ISoLA'22
-* Conference sub-reviewer: NFM 2022
+* Conference sub-reviewer: VMCAI'24, ICSE'23, NFM'22

 ## Research Internships
 * <strong><abbr title="This is also my Master's thesis project.
 In this project, we worked on a problem of synthesizing controllers that are optimal with respect to